MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListSpoofItems.md

 The SendingInfrastructure parameter specifies the source of the messages sent by the spoofed sender that's defined in the SpoofedUser parameter.
 Valid values are:

 - An email domain (for example contoso.com).
 The domain is found in the reverse DNS lookup (PTR record) of the source email server's IP address.
 - An IP address using the syntax: \<source IP\>/24 (for example, 192.168.100.100/24).
-Use the IP address if the source IP address has no PTR record.
+Use the IP address if the source IP address has no PTR record. /24 is the only available and maximum subnet depth.
 - A verified DKIM domain.

 ```yaml